The research activities of the Institute focus on scientific areas and topics with direct or indirect social implications.

 - Alpha cellulose from industrial and agricultural renewable sources like short flax fibres, ears of corn and wheat-straw and its transformation into cellulose acetates.
 Vismara, E., Gastaldi, G., Valerio, A., Bertini, S., Cosentino, C., & Eisle, G. (2009).
 Journal of Materials Chemistry, 19(45), 8678-8686.

-The Institute contributed to the first applications of nuclear magnetic resonance (NMR) spectroscopy to carbohydrates and their polymers and is currently engaged on several fronts with various international organizations to verify the equivalence of generic / biosimilar drugs through analytical methodologies to avant-garde and proprietary, operating in quality.
+The Institute contributed to the first applications of nuclear magnetic resonance (NMR) spectroscopy to carbohydrates and their polymers and is currently engaged on several fronts with various international organizations to verify the equivalence of generic / biosimilar drugs through the development of new, proprietary analytical methodologies and their application to quality control.

-On behalf of MIT and the Food and Drug Administration (FDA), he made an essential and rapid contribution to the solution of the “heparin crisis” that had caused over one hundred deaths in the United States by identifying the responsible contaminant presence.
+In 2007-2008, working with MIT and the Food and Drug Administration (FDA) in the USA, the Institute made a key contribution to the solution of the “heparin crisis” that had caused over one hundred deaths in the United States and worldwide by identifying the contaminant responsible.

 - 1D and 2D-HSQC NMR: Two Methods to Distinguish and Characterize Heparin From Different Animal and Tissue Sources.
 Mauri L, Marinozzi M, Phatak N, Karfunkle M, St Ange K, Guerrini M, Keire DA, Linhardt RJ.
 Front Med (Lausanne).
 27;6:142.
 (2019)